FraunhoferIOSB/FROST-Server/docs/extensions/MqttExpand.md

 ---
 layout: default
 title: Expanding Entities in MQTT
-category: gettingData
+category: extensions
-topCategory: STA
-order: 26
+order: 10
 ---

 # Extending MQTT Responses with nested Entities

 The function described here is an MQTT version of the function "Expanding", which is based on HTTP "Expanding" function.
 Therefore the purpose is similar.

 In many use cases, one wishes to join together related object types within one MQTT subscription topic.
 A common example is to provide a Thing, together with all associated Datastreams.

 As MQTT is event based, whenever a parameter of any Thing changes (relations, e.g. Datastreams, excluded), responses will be sent to the subscribing clients.